 The Diabetic Retinopathy Screening Centre was created as a new healthcare initiative within the Heart of England NHS Foundation Trust in 2005.
 In April 2018, the Trust merged with University Hospitals Birmingham.

-The new state of the art grading centre located at Birmingham Heartlands Hospital Diabetes Centre is the central hub for the whole of the scheme, managing over 170,000 patients, making this the largest urban scheme in Europe.
-All levels of grading are undertaken: primary, quality assurance, arbitration and tertiary/ophthalmology grading.
+The new state of the art grading centre located at Birmingham Heartlands Hospital Diabetes Centre is the central hub for the whole of the scheme, managing over 200,000 patients, making this the largest urban scheme in Europe.
+All levels of grading are undertaken: primary, quality assurance, arbitration and referral outcome grading.

 Both the centre and its multidisciplinary staff are internationally recognised for patient care, research into diabetes, diabetic retinopathy and other related eye diseases.

 The scheme has been led from initial concept by Professor Paul Dodson, Diabetes and Ophthalmology consultant.
-Dr Margaret Clarke now has taken his place as Clinical Lead.
+Dr Margaret Clarke and Professor Sarita Jacob have taken his place as Clinical Lead and Ophthalmology leads.
 Dr Dodson remains a key member of staff for training and research purposes.